josephsenior/Grinta-Agent/tests/e2e/README.md

-# OpenHands End-to-End Tests
+# Forge End-to-End Tests

-This directory contains end-to-end tests for the OpenHands application.
-These tests use Playwright to interact with the OpenHands UI and verify that the application works correctly.
+This directory contains end-to-end tests for the Forge application.
+These tests use Playwright to interact with the Forge UI and verify that the application works correctly.

 ## Running the Tests